canalplus/rx-player/doc/architecture/buffer/representation_buffer.md

 The RepresentationBuffer download and push segments linked to a given Representation.

-It construct a list of segments to download, which depend on the current timing values and parameters.
+It constructs a list of segments to download, which depend on the current timing values and parameters.
 It then download and push them to a linked SourceBuffer.